FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/wasm.md

    :header-rows: 1

    * - Type
-     - 描述
+     - Description
    * - i32
      - Return value length of external contract call
 ```

 #### getReturnData

 Obtain the return value of an external contract call.
-When using the call, allocate the memory area for storing the return value in advance according to the return result of getReturnDataSize.。
+When using the call, allocate the memory area for storing the return value in advance according to the return result of getReturnDataSize。

 **_ Parameters _**